Node-js-Department/innogram-application-microservices-example/README.md

 - All methods throw "Method not implemented" errors
 - Database entities are fully defined with relationships
-- TypeScript configuration is complete
+- TypeScript configuration is complete with ESLint for linting and formatting
 - Package.json files include all necessary dependencies
+- JWT Guard must populate request.user for CurrentUser decorator
+- Only current user retrieval methods are implemented (no CRUD operations)